 This is why I have a love-hate relationship with summer.
 At first I was like Olaf…singing the praises of summer.
 We’re going to have so much fun…hit the pool…go to the beach…make crafts…then after the first couple of days, reality set in that I would be doing the same thing I’m always doing — refereeing the friendly sibling squabbles, shuttling the kids to camps and activities and constantly making and cleaning up meals and snacks.
 And during this time I haven’t gotten to mark one thing off my list that I’ve wanted to do…you know the summer bucket list that has all kinds of fun things planned like painting the living room, cleaning out the playroom and reading a good book, but I’m not going to lie, I let the maid services nyc do the cleaning part.
 YeahI used to call them when i had some cleaning to do.
 But for now, I got this new online platform where you can chooses your own maid with great skills and personality through online.
 All you have to do is just to search for www.kingofmaids.com.

 Once upon I time, I loved to read.
 I used to read a book a week or if it was really good, in three days.
 However, once kids entered the picture, it was easy to go months without reading a book.
 I missed it.
 I love reading books and I’m not just talking about magazines and blogs but rather novels….the kind that you hold in your hand and turn page after page…the printed word.
 It’s powerful and a great escape from the everyday mundane errands and constant entertainment requests of the kids.
 It’s a great way for you to relax and enjoy a lovely summer day.
 I have a long summer reading list but here’s an abbreviated version of what I’ll be reading in the backyard this summer with my heels kicked up and an iced tea (or mojito) in my hand to make me feel like Olaf again on a hot summer day!
+We have put the recipe on our website built by miramar web design.

 Happy reading! xoxo, Mama